raghavsikaria/Portfolio-Optimization-and-Efficient-Frontier/README.md

 ### Correlation between all NIFTYBANK Index stocks

 I have generated this correlation matrix using one of my other projects.
 You can find the entire code [here](https://github.com/raghavsikaria/Bokeh_CorrelationMatrix) in GitHub.
-(Try it out here on this blog, it's interactive!)
+(Available on [my site](https://raghavsikaria.github.io/posts/2020-05-31-portfolio-allocation-and-efficient-frontier-generation), it's interactive!)

 ### NIFTYBANK Index Stocks - Daily Lognormalized Returns